valenmoore/Project01_ML/README.md

 </p>
 <h2>Model Results</h2>
 <p>
   The model was able to succesfully output overall and player-by-player predictions based on individual frames before snap.
 The model predicted defensive coverage from four options: Cover-1, Cover-2, Cover-3, and Quarters; and offensive formation from seven options: Shotgun, Singleback, Empty, I-Form, Pistol, Jumbo, and Wildcat.
-These coverages are explained in the "Explaining Football Defensive Coverage" section.
 Predictions for both offensive and defensive coverage were based only off of defensive players.
   <br>
   The model had the following accuracies for overall team tasks:
 </p>